CanaceWong/NotaBene/README.md

 * Add a Photo (in a new and/or existing entry)
 Tap ‘+’ to create a new entry.
 When the new entry page opens, scroll down and tap the ‘+’ on the images button.
-**you will either be given the choice to upload a photo from your camera or photo library** **if choosing from photo library, select the photos you want, and then tap ‘done’.
-Your photos should now appear in your entry**
+You will be able to upload a photo from your phone's photo library.
+Select the photos you want, and then tap ‘done’.
+Your photos should now appear in your entry.
 Tap ‘save’ and you’ll be taken back to your list of entries.

 * Add a Hyperlink (in a new and/or existing entry)